corellium/sud/README.md

 ### Build

-Building should be rather simple, simply modify the `Makefile.local` file to properly point to you compiled of choice (`CC`) and system root (`SYSROOT`).
+Building should be rather simple, simply create a `Makefile.local` file to properly point to you compiled of choice (`CC`) and system root (`SYSROOT`).
 These are located inside your Android NDK (`ANDROID_NDK`) directory for most people.
-I've left my `Makefile.local` commited to what it would be on my builder as an example.
+You can check the `Makefile.local.sample` in this repository as an example.
 Once this is done, simply run `make`.

 ```
 diff@larry:../sud/ $ make